wp-plugins/all-in-one-facebook-like-widget/readme.txt

 All you have to do is install this plugin, drag the widget to where you want to display it, configure it in the widget admin screen and that's about it!
 Now your visitors can like your Facebook page straight from your website.

+** Extra's: **
+* Language selector, choose which language the Like button displays
+* Option to show the default Facebook border around the widget
+* Choose between the Facebook Light or Dark theme

 *Based on 'HC Facebook Like Widget' which seems not to be maintained anymore.*

 Do you have new ideas or suggestions?
 Tell me in the plugin forums or tweet @jeroen_p